 - It will be OK. – This can sound like you are making light of their grief.
 It will never be OK for them that their loved one is gone.

 - Religious statements. – Unless you know the person shares your exact beliefs, it is best to avoid religion.
+After a great loss, many people question their faith.
+While that may seem like the perfect time to encourage them, it can cause anger or guilt.
 What may make you feel comforted, may not have the same effect on someone else.

 It is always difficult when someone dies.
 By preparing yourself for what to say to someone who is grieving, it can help make the situation easier.
 Have you received other sympathy messages that were comforting?